Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/01-aie_a_to_z/01-custom_base_platform_creation.md

 - Your design must have at least one clock that you will expose to Vitis for use with any kernels that it adds This clock must have an associated `proc_sys_reset` block.

-This tutorial targets the VCK190 ES board (see https://www.xilinx.com/products/boards-and-kits/vck190.html).
-This board is currently available via early access.
-If you have already purchased this board, download the necessary files from the lounge and ensure you have the correct licenses installed.
-If you do not have a board and ES license please contact your Xilinx sales contact.
+This tutorial targets the VCK190 board (see https://www.xilinx.com/products/boards-and-kits/vck190.html).

 ### Step 1.
 Build Versal Extensible Embedded Platform Example Design in Vivado